Hi, my name is Lee Couch

 What people say

-Dadirri has been enthusiastically embraced by all of Thornbury Primary’s students, teachers and community.
-The practice features Aboriginal language, shares Aboriginal culture and supports environmental and sustainability learning as well as promotes health and well being.
+Ngamilmali Maarumli has been enthusiastically embraced by all of Thornbury Primary’s students, teachers and community.
+The practice features Aboriginal language, shares Aboriginal culture and supports environmental and sustainability learning as well as promoting health and well being.

 Our teachers have said: